viniciusgerevini/godot-aseprite-wizard/README.md

 _Check this video for usage examples:_ https://youtu.be/1W-CCbrzG_0

+After activating the plugin, there are three different ways you can use it:

+1. Using the automatic importers: Any file saved in the project will be automatically converted to the chosen resource.
+By default, the importer does not import anything.
+You can change the behaviour per file or choose the default importer via Project Settings.
-After activating the plugin, you can find a section called Aseprite in the inspector dock when selecting Sprite and AnimatedSprite nodes.
-Also, the importer will be enabled allowing Aseprite files to be used seamlessly.
-In addition to that, you can find the wizard screen on `Project -> Tools -> Aseprite Spritesheet Wizard` menu.
+1. Using the inspector docks: There will be a section called Aseprite in the inspector dock when selecting Sprite, TextureRect and AnimatedSprite nodes.
+1. Using the wizard dock: You can open the wizard dock via `Project -> Tools -> Aseprite Spritesheet Wizard` menu.
+In this dock you can generate standalone SpriteFrames files from anywhere in your system.

 ### AnimationPlayer